Brotherhood of St Laurence Aged Care COVID-19 Response

 We are strictly limiting all access to the facility.
 If a visitor is given permission to enter, a very detailed entry protocol applies, including temperature checks and an entry induction.

-All our staff have received additional infection control training to ensure the facility is safe and our residents are well cared for.
+All our staff are trained on how best to guard against and respond to outbreaks and we’re working with health authorities to constantly review and update infection control procedures to ensure the facility is safe and our residents are well cared for.

 Temperature checks are also conducted on all staff before they commence work.

 None of our staff are working at other aged care homes.